vekatze/neut/book/src/modules.md

 ## `source`

-The field `source` defines the path of the directory to store source files.
+The field `source` defines the path to the directory where source files are stored.
 It should look like the following:

 ```ens
 {